jijoderick/jijoderick/README.md

 My doctrol research is on simulations to understand ventricular mechanics of heart failure.
 My research interest spreads over computational fluid dynamics, fluid- structure interaction, lattice Boltzman method, heat transfer and cardiac mechanics.
 ![research_theme](1671262548240.jpg)
-If you works on these domains, I will be happy to get connected with you.

 <!--